spacelift-io/spacelift-policies-example-library/README.md

 # Spacelift Policies Example Library

 This repository contains a collection of Spacelift Policy examples that can be re-purposed (if needed), and used with [Spacelift](https://spacelift.io/).
 Spacelift Policies use the Open Policy Agent, which are written in the rego language.
 As you'll find in this repository, there are various types of Spacelift Policies - which allow for a lot of flexibility and customization.
-For more information on Spacelift Policies please refer to the [documentation](https://spacelift-io.app.spacelift.dev/policies).
+For more information on Spacelift Policies please refer to the [documentation](https://docs.spacelift.io/concepts/policy).

+## Useful resources

+* [Spacelift Policies](https://docs.spacelift.io/concepts/policy): You can find information about all available Spacelift Policy types here.
+* [Open Policy Agent](https://www.openpolicyagent.org/docs/latest/policy-language/): Spacelift Policies utilize the Open Policy Agent, which uses the Rego language.
+* [Spacelift Policy Workbench](https://docs.spacelift.io/concepts/policy#policy-workbench): Use the Spacelift Policy Workbench to debug your policies using sample policy inputs.
+* [Testing Policies](https://docs.spacelift.io/concepts/policy#testing-policies): Learn about creating test cases for your Spacelift Policies.

 ## Policy Examples by Category